-- (7) An industrial project of a company constitutes an industrial policy project if- - (a) the Minister of Trade and Industry, after taking into account the recommendations of the adjudication committee, is satisfied that- - (i) the cost of all manufacturing assets to be acquired by the company for the purposes of the project will exceed- - (aa) in the case of greenfield projects, R200 million; and - (bb) in the case of brownfield projects, the higher of- - (A) R30 million; or - (B) the lesser of R200 million or 25 per cent of the expenditure incurred to acquire assets previously used in the project; - (ii) the project does not constitute an industrial participation project and does not receive any concurrent industrial incentive provided by any national sphere of government; and - (iii) the project is not integrally related to any other project of the company (or any other company that forms part of the same group of companies as that company) that has been approved as contemplated in subsection (8); - (iv) the project will upgrade an industry within the Republic by- - (aa) providing skills development; and - (bb) utilising new technology that results in improved energy efficiency; - (b) ..... - (c) more than 50 per cent of the manufacturing assets to be acquired by the company for the purposes of the project will be brought into use by that company within four years from the date of approval; and - (d) the application for approval of the project by the company is received by the Minister of Trade and Industry not later than 31 December 2015, in such form and containing such information as the Minister of Trade and Industry may prescribe. - (8) The Minister of Trade and Industry must, after taking into account the recommendations of the adjudication committee, approve an industrial project as an industrial policy project, either with or without preferred status, where that Minister is satisfied that the industrial policy project will significantly contribute to the Industrial Policy Programme within the Republic having regard to- - (a) the extent to which the project will upgrade an industry within the Republic by- - (i) utilising innovative processes; - (ii) utilising new technology that results in- - (aa) improved energy efficiency; and - (bb) cleaner production technology; and - (iii) providing skills development; - (b) the extent to which the project will provide general business linkages within the Republic; - (c) the extent to which the project will acquire goods or services from small, medium and micro enterprises; - (d) the extent to which the project will create direct employment within the Republic; - (e) the extent to which the project will provide skills development in the Republic; and - (f) in the case of a greenfield project, the location of the project within an Industrial Development Zone.
+- (a) the Minister of Trade and Industry, after taking into account the recommendations of the adjudication committee, is satisfied that- - (i) the cost of all manufacturing assets to be acquired by the company for the purposes of the project will exceed- - (aa) in the case of greenfield projects, R50 million; and - (bb) in the case of brownfield projects, the higher of- - (A) R30 million; or - (B) the lesser of R50 million or 25 per cent of the expenditure incurred to acquire assets previously used in the project; - (ii) the project does not constitute an industrial participation project and does not receive any concurrent industrial incentive provided by any national sphere of government; and - (iii) the project is not integrally related to any other project of the company (or any other company that forms part of the same group of companies as that company) that has been approved as contemplated in subsection (8); - (iv) . . . . . . - (b) ..... - (c) more than 50 per cent of the manufacturing assets to be acquired by the company for the purposes of the project will be brought into use by that company within four years from the date of approval; and - (d) the application for approval of the project by the company is received by the Minister of Trade and Industry not later than 31 March 2020, in such form and containing such information as the Minister of Trade and Industry may prescribe.

+(8) The Minister of Trade and Industry must, after taking into account the recommendations of the adjudication committee, approve an industrial project as an industrial policy project, either with or without preferred status, where that Minister is satisfied that the industrial policy project will significantly contribute to the Industrial Policy Programme within the Republic having regard to-

+- (a) the extent to which the project will upgrade an industry within the Republic by- - (i) utilising innovative processes; - (ii) utilising new technology that results in- - (aa) improved energy efficiency; and - (bb) cleaner production technology; and - (iii) providing skills development; - (b) the extent to which the project will provide general business linkages within the Republic; - (c) the extent to which the project will acquire goods or services from small, medium and micro enterprises; - (d) ..... - (e) the extent to which the project will provide skills development in the Republic; and - (f) in the case of a greenfield project, the location of the project within a special economic zone.